firebase/extensions/image-resizer/README.md

 - `IMG_MAX_HEIGHT` is the maximum height for the image in pixels.
 The default is 200 pixels.
 - `IMG_MAX_WIDTH` is the maximum width for the image in pixels.
 The default is 200 pixels.
 - `IMG_PREFIX` is the prefix that will be prepended to the name of the original image.
-The prefix plus the name of the original image will be used as the name of the thumbnail image.
-The default is "thumb".
+The prefix plus the name of the original image will be used as the name of the resized image.
+The default is "resized".
-- `THUMB_BUCKET` is the name of the Cloud Storage bucket that the Cloud Function will listen to.
-The Cloud Function will only trigger and create thumbnail images of the images that are uploaded to this bucket.
+- `IMG_BUCKET` is the name of the Cloud Storage bucket that the Cloud Function will listen to.
+The Cloud Function will only trigger and create resized images of the images that are uploaded to this bucket.
 The default is the default bucket for your project.
-- `SIGNED_URLS_PATH` is the path to the node in the Firebase Realtime Database under which [signed urls](https://cloud.google.com/storage/docs/access-control/signed-urls) for the original image and the thumbnailed image will be uploaded.
+- `SIGNED_URLS_PATH` is the path to the node in the Firebase Realtime Database under which [signed urls](https://cloud.google.com/storage/docs/access-control/signed-urls) for the original image and the resized image will be uploaded.
 Signed URLs is a mechanism for query string authentication for buckets and objects.
 Signed URLs provide a way to give time-limited read or write access to anyone in possession of the URL, regardless of whether they have a Google account.
 The default path is "images".

 ### Required Roles